Above Ground Pool Opening & Start-Up Tips

 DIY TIP: Leslie’s Pool Opening Kits come with all the ingredients you’ll need to open your pool this spring.
 All kits come with Chlor Brite shock, Algae Control, Ultra Bright Advanced clarifier, and Stain and Scale Prevent Start-Up.
 The Deluxe and Premium Kits also include a dose of Perfect Weekly Start-Up phosphate remover with enzymes.
 Cut out the guesswork with our carefully pre-measured kits.

 Saltwater pool owners should also test for salt content, and may need to add a specific amount of pool salt to match the salt system manufacturer’s recommended saline level.
-For more information on pool water chemistry, shock, and water testing, check out our library of informational water treatment content.
+For more information on pool water chemistry, shock, and water testing, check out our library of informational water treatment articles.

 Next Steps After Opening Your Above Ground Pool